 In 1853, 400 men voluntarily dug the foundation for the cathedral and local quarries supplied the stone, employing 221 stone cutters.
 The first Christmas Mass was held in 1855 and was attended by 3,000 people.
 Bishop Connolly dedicated the cathedral, and in 1885, it was consecrated with great celebration.

 Bishop John Sweeney, consecrated in 1860, continued the work on the cathedral and completed the chapel, chancel, and entrances in 1861, the same year the adjacent Bishop’s Palace was built.
 In 1871, the Cathedral’s 300-foot spire was completed and is believed to have served as a navigation aid for ships entering the harbor.
 The Catholic community in Saint John has continued to support the Cathedral by making improvements and memorializing it.

 The Cathedral of the Immaculate Conception is a masterwork of Saint John architect, Matthew Stead (1808-1880).
 Stead, who was also responsible for the Prince William Street Post Office and St. Paul’s (Valley) Church in Saint John, designed the cathedral in the Gothic Revival style, making it a major architectural landmark in the city.

-The interior of the church features arcading between the nave and side aisles with a niched statuary, a clerestory above, richly carved woodwork furniture in the chancel and an ornate Lady Chapel to the north of the main altar.
-The interior also features much commemorative and liturgical furniture and ornamentation dating from the full range of the history of the Diocese.
+The cathedral’s cruciform plan, English Gothic-style elements, and ornamental details create a high-quality stone place of worship that serves as a city landmark.
+The interior of the cathedral showcases arcading between the nave and side aisles with niched statuary, a clerestory, richly carved woodwork furniture in the chancel, and an ornate Lady Chapel.
+Additionally, the interior displays much commemorative and liturgical furniture and ornamentation from throughout the history of the diocese.

 Click on a thumbnail to see more photos of the Cathedral of the Immaculate Conception.

 This post has already been read 3485 times!